AdaCore/gnatstudio/docs/users_guide/navigation.rst

     This dialog allows you to determine which entities are imported from a given file or unit.
-Click on any entity from that file (for example on the `with` line for Ada code) and select the :guilabel:`All entities imported from same file` toggle.
-This displays in the location view the list of all entities imported from the same file.
+Click on any entity from that file (for example on the `with` line for Ada code) and select the :guilabel:`All entities imported from same file` toggle, which displays in the :guilabel:`Location` view the list of all entities imported from the same file.

     Selecting the :guilabel:`Show context` option produces a list of all the references to these entities within the file.
-If that option is not selected, you just get a pointer to the declaration of the imported entities.
+If it's not selected, you just get a pointer to the declaration of the imported entities.

 :menuselection:`References --> Find all local references to *entity*`

     :ref:`Find all references <Find_All_References>` to *entity* in the current file (or in the current top level unit for Ada sources).

 :menuselection:`References --> Variables used in *entity*`

     Find all variables (local or global) used in *entity* and list each first reference in the locations window.

 :menuselection:`References --> Non Local variables used in *entity*`

     Find all non-local variables used in the entity.

 .. index:: plug-ins; methods.py

 :menuselection:`References --> Methods of *entity*`

-  This option is only visible if you activated the plug-in :file:`methods.py` (which is the default) and when you click on a tagged type or an instance of a tagged type.
+  This entry is only visible if you activated the plug-in :file:`methods.py` (the default) and when you click on a tagged type or an instance of a tagged type.
 It lists all the :index:`primitive operations` or :index:`methods` of that type, allowing you to jump to the declaration of any of these operations or methods.

 :menuselection:`Browsers --> *Entity* calls`

-  Open or raise the :index:`call graph` browser on the specified entity and display all the subprograms called by it. :ref:`Call_Graph`.
+  Open or raise the :guilabel:`Callgraph` browser on the specified entity and display all the subprograms called by it.
+See :ref:`Call_Graph`.

 :menuselection:`Browsers --> *Entity* calls (recursively)`

-  Open or raise the call graph browser on the specified entity and display all the subprograms called by *entity*, transitively for all subprograms.
-  Since this can take a long time to compute and generate a very large graph, an intermediate dialog is displayed to limit the number of subprograms to display (1000 by default). :ref:`Call_Graph`.
+  Open or raise the :guilabel`Callgraph` browser on the specified entity and display all the subprograms called by *entity*, transitively for all subprograms.
+Since this can take a long time to compute and generate a very large graph, an intermediate dialog is displayed to limit the number of subprograms to display (1000 by default).
+See :ref:`Call_Graph`.

 :menuselection:`*Entity* is called by`

-   Open or raise the call graph browser on the specified entity and display all the subprograms calling *entity*. :ref:`Call_Graph`.
+   Open or raise the :guilabel:`Callgraph` browser on the specified entity and display all the subprograms calling *entity*.
+See :ref:`Call_Graph`.

+:menuselection:`Expanded code`

-:menuselection:`Expanded code` Present for Ada files only.
-This menu generates a :file:`.dg` file by calling your GNAT compiler with the `:index:`-gnatGL`` switch and displays the expanded code.
+  Present for Ada files only.
+Generates a :file:`.dg` file by calling the GNAT compiler with the `:index:`-gnatGL`` switch and displaying the expanded code.
 Use this when investigating low-level issues and tracing how your source code is transformed by the GNAT front-end.

 :menuselection:`Expanded code --> Show subprogram`

   Display expanded code for the current subprogram in the current editor.

 :menuselection:`Expanded code --> Show file`

   Display expanded code for the current file in the current editor.

-:menuselection:`Expanded code --> Show in separate editor` Display expanded code for the current file in a new editor.
+:menuselection:`Expanded code --> Show in separate editor`

+  Display expanded code for the current file in a new editor.

 :menuselection:`Expanded code --> Clear`

   Remove expanded code from the current editor.

 :menuselection:`Open *filename*`

-  When you click on a filename (for instance a C' `#include`, or an error message in a log file), this option opens that file.
-If the file name was followed by ":" and a line number the cursor points to that line.
+  When you click on a filename (for instance a C' `#include`, or an error message in a log file), this entry opens that file.
+If the file name is followed by ":" and a line number, the cursor points to that line.

 .. index:: hyperlinks